 More than 2,500 people attended Let’s Get Cooking clubs in Merseyside and Halton to find out how to reduce their food waste.
-The sessions, funded by Merseyside Recycling and Waste Authority (MRWA) Community Fund with support from Love Food Hate Waste, focussed on waste reducing skills such as meal planning, portion sizes, food storage, using leftovers and understanding date labels.
+The sessions, funded by Merseyside Recycling and Waste Authority (MRWA) Community Fund with support from Love Food Hate Waste, focused on waste reducing skills such as meal planning, portion sizes, food storage, using leftovers and understanding date labels.

 As a result of the project: